kmurph73/set-state-is-great/README.md

 ## Creating the store

-Set State is Great (SSiG)'s data is organized by _stores_, which are objects that represent logical groupings of data (likely pertaining to a particular component).
+Set State is Great (SSiG)'s data is organized by _stores_, which are objects that represent logical groupings of state (often pertaining to a particular component).
 EG:

 ```javascript
 import {createStore} from 'set-state-is-great';